johanf85/home-assistant-heating-configuration/description.md

 Store: [Aliexpress](https://nl.aliexpress.com/item/1005002674336082.html)

 An arduino sketch is flashed to the arduino nano.
-The ouput of this sketch will be sent to serial via USB.
+The output of this sketch will be sent to serial via USB.
 As an alternative to coding a sketch for a USB connected arduino(like) device, [Firmata](home-assistant.io/integrations/firmata/), can also be considered.
 With firmata it is easy to create a YAML file to add sensors and actuators and have them outputted to Home Assistant.

 This setup uses a USB serial connection, which is suitable, as this is a small appartement, with just two rooms.
-For larger house there are other wired alternatives, see the Wired alternatives section.
+For larger house there are other wired alternatives, see the [Wired alternatives section](#10-other-options-for-wired-configurations).

 {% include arduinosketch.md %}